Regulated flow technology

-The EnviroMist™ RotorMist Fire Protection System is based on innovative Rotor Technology that generates very fine water mist with advanced firefighting capabilities, rated to extinguish Class A, B, C and F fires
+The EnviroMist™ Local Protection System is based on innovative regulated flow technology that generates very fine water mist with advanced firefighting capabilities, rated to extinguish Class A, B, C and F fires

 Due to the microscopic droplet size (55 – 75 μm) achieved with this technology, the surface area of the water is greatly increased (by about x 2000 when the droplet size is 65 μm) and still has enough kinetic energy to overcome fire convection currents.

 EnviroMist™ extinguishes fire mainly by: